rinatkhanov/pixyll/_posts/2015-08-21-transitions.md

 (A little side note: if you're wondering why both `NavDelegate` and `Animator` inherit from `NSObject`, it's because their protocols `UINavigationControllerDelegate` and `UIViewControllerAnimatedTransitioning` inherit from `NSObjectProtocol`).

-Your animation may be as simple as plain cross-dissolve or scale transform, but it could also be anything arbitrary complex.
+Your animation may be as simple as plain cross-dissolve or scale transform, but it could also be anything arbitrarily complex.
 I am going to spend the rest of this post explaining how to achieve animation showed on GIF above, but the general approach of implementing custom navigation controller transition animations with Swift should be pretty clear now.

 #### Custom transition example